Eight-Mansions/addies-present/addies_present-patcher/addie_readme.txt

 Project History:

-Firstly, we ask for this project to not be confused with the translated originally started by Ashsha and shared by CJ Iwakura a few years ago, shown here: https://www.youtube.com/watch?v=fvc3Ux3KgGE
+Firstly, we ask for this project to not be confused with the translated originally started by translator Aishsha and romhacker Esperknight to be shared by internet hype person CJ Iwakura a few years ago, shown here: https://www.youtube.com/watch?v=fvc3Ux3KgGE

-The project was originally started by Ashsha (2012?), who later dropped the project and handed it to
-Esper (2016-18?).
-Esper asked if I'd take a look, and I offered instead to translate the entire script from scratch.

-Although we had worked on this one in earnest those few years ago, it hit the backburner in light of other projects, so there isn't much to tell.

-Esper wanted a break from Linda Cubed Again, so we poked at this as of this June or July (2023), and... here we are!
+Due to personal reasons, Aishsha had to drop the project and return the scripts to Esperknight.
+Esperknight offered the project to Cargodin, who re-translated the entire script from scratch, so this project does not match the footage above in any way.

 Content Warnings: